Railway tunnels in Victoria: Tarrawarra Tunnel

 Tarrawarra Tunnel was built on the Healesville line, when the Lilydale-Melbourne railway was extended from Yarra Flats (now known as Yarra Glen) to Healesville.
 A 1 in 40 (2.5%) climb up to the 154.4-metre tunnel and a corresponding descent was required.
 The section of line through the tunnel opened on 1 March 1889.

 South Geelong Tunnel

-South Geelong tunnel was built as part of the extension of the Geelong railway line towards Colac and runs for a distance of 422 metres underneath the edge of the town centre, between McKillop and Ryrie Streets.
+South Geelong tunnel was built as part of the extension of the Geelong line towards Colac and runs for a distance of 422 metres underneath the edge of the town centre, between McKillop and Ryrie Streets.
 Construction was commenced on 15 October 1874 by contractors Overend and Robb.
 It has a typical horseshoe shape and is built of bluestone and brick.
 The first train ran through the tunnel on 13 January 1876 and official services commenced on 4 February the same year.
 Its steep grade limited haulage loads and sometimes required assistance from a bank engine.